evpl/jkscope/README.md

 });
 ```

-It is also worth noting that all functions allow you not to process checked exceptions.
+It is also worth noting that all presented functions allow you to not process checked exceptions.

 ```
 public static void main(String[] args) {